 As translations are added for each string, they replace the original text in the context window, allowing translation resources to see what their content will look like on the published website.

 Key benefits of in-context translation and review:

-Smartling’s Global Fluency Platform features a robust translation memory, global brand manager, vendor manager, translator workbench, and analytics engine, wrapped in an enterprise security framework.
+Smartling’s Translation Management Platform features a robust translation memory, global brand manager, vendor manager, translator workbench, and analytics engine, wrapped in an enterprise security framework.
 But when it comes to the day-to-day tasks of translating, localizing and publishing quality content for your multilingual audience, perhaps in-context translation and review is the most appreciated feature.